A modeler's guide to studying the resilience of social-technical-environmental systems: A methodology for resilience modeling and research question refinement

 \section{A methodology for resilience modeling \jh{and research question refinement}}

-\jh{The approach we propose can be seen as an iterative process, summarized in figure \ref{fig:process overview}.} \jh{We start from the assumption that in any particular research study, at least a basic, possibly only mental, initial ``model'' of the system exists, as well as an initial, possibly only broadly defined, research interest.} While working through \jh{a checklist of guiding questions,} more precise characterizations for an improved model and a more specific formulation of the research question will arise. \jh{Although initially, one may go through the guiding questions in a standard sequence, later iterations may require revisiting some of them in different order.} \jh{This is because whenever the answer to one guiding question is modified, it may become necessary to reconsider certain other guiding questions until the system model and research question are consistent.} \jh{Consistency is reached when the model suitably reflects the answers to all guiding questions without contradictions.} If the specified research question \jh{suitably refines the original research interest} and can be answered by the developed model, the \jh{model design} process is finished.
-Else, the research question must be revised or the modelling process has to be iterated once more.
+\jfd{In this section, we introduce and justify our proposed framework for \jh{developing simulation models of large social-technical-environmental system, such as} complex Earth systems\jh{, to be used to answer different kinds of research questions relating to the system's resilience, such as quantifying it, assessing its evolution over time, determining factors that influence it, or identifying ways to improve it}.} \jh{The approach we put forward can be seen as an iterative process, summarized in figure \ref{fig:guideline}. } \jh{We start from the assumption that in any particular research study, at least a basic, possibly only mental, initial ``model'' of the system exists, as well as an initial, possibly only broadly defined, research interest.} They serve as a working basis for the further process.
+While working through \jh{a checklist of guiding questions,} more precise characterizations for an improved model and a more specific formulation of the research question will arise.
+Whenever the answer to one guiding question is modified, it may become necessary to reconsider certain other guiding questions iteratively until the system model and research question are consistent.
+To arrive at this point, both a solid domain expertise and sufficient methodological knowledge about the ingredients of our guideline are needed, but no commitment to a specific theoretical resilience framework.

-In the following, the different questions in the checklist (see also figure \ref{fig:process detail} for an overview) are presented and explained with the help of examples.
+In the following, the different questions of the checklist are presented and explained with the help of examples.
 Each of these questions includes a set of subquestions helping to be as precise as possible.
 The general idea is to specify four different aspects of resilience in the context of a specific system: {\em Resilience of what, resilience regarding what, resilience against what and resilience how?}